 Detail of the shopfront.
 All credit – Lisa (http://builtdublin.com)

-The Manhattan (formerly ‘Tony’s Cafe’ or ‘Toni’s Cafe’) on 23 Harcourt Road was a late night cafe from at least 1941 until the late 2000s.
+The Manhattan on 23 Harcourt Road was a late night cafe ran by the Woods family from about 1954 until the late 2000s.

 Detail of the shopfront.
 All credit – Lisa (http://builtdublin.com)